Bengaluru Urban district

 Bengaluru Urban district is the most densely populated of the thirty-one districts that comprise the Indian state of Karnataka.
-It is surrounded by the Bengaluru North (formerly known as, Bengaluru Rural district) on the east and north, the Bengaluru South (formerly known as, Ramanagara district) on the west and the Krishnagiri district of Tamil Nadu on the south.
+It is surrounded by the Bengaluru North district (formerly known as Bengaluru Rural district) on the east and north, the Bengaluru South district (formerly known as Ramanagara district) on the west, and the Krishnagiri district of Tamil Nadu on the south.

 Bangalore Urban district came into being in 1986, with the partition of the erstwhile Bangalore district into Bangalore Urban and Bangalore Rural districts.
 Bangalore Urban has three taluks: Bengaluru City, Yelahanka and Anekal.
-It has seventeen hoblies, 872 villages, eleven rural habitations, five towns, one tier-three city and one tier-one city, administered by ninety-six Village Panchayats (Grama Panchayitis), ninety-seven Taluk Panchayats (Taluk Panchayitis), five Town Municipal Councils (Purasabes), one City Municipal Council (Nagarasabe) and one City Corporation (Mahanagara Palike).
+It has seventeen hoblies, 872 villages, eleven rural habitations, nine towns, two tier-three city and one tier-one city, administered by ninety-six Grama Panchayats, ninety-seven Taluk Panchayats, one Town Panchayat, eight Town Municipal Councils, two City Municipal Council and five City Corporations.

 The district had a population of 6,537,124 of which 88.11% is urban as of 2001.
 As of Census 2011, its population has increased to 9,621,551, with a sex-ratio of 908 females/males, the lowest in the state and its density is 4,378 people per square km.